bitnami/readme-generator-for-helm/README.md

 ...
 ```

-The number of `#` characters needed for the sections titles is dynamically calculated, and the title of the `Parameters` section can be configured via the [configuration file](#configuration-file).
+The number of `#` characters needed for the section titles is dynamically calculated, and the title of the `Parameters` section can be configured via the [configuration file](#configuration-file).

 ## Requirements